makaravich/goodoc/readme.txt

 = Why do I need to register on the server? =

-Registration on our server is necessary to ensure interaction between you, as a Google Documents user, and our plugin.
+Registration on our server is necessary to ensure interaction between you, as a Google Documents user, and the plugin.
 All complex procedures related to registration and configuration of the Google application for interaction with the Google Documents API have already been resolved on our server.
 And you don't need to go through them yourself.
 All you need to do is register, get a token, and enter it on the plugin settings page.